 Soy Sauce Substitute

-If all of this seems a bit confusing, it may be best to consider a substitute.
-Do not use soy sauce if you have celiac disease, are sensitive to gluten, or have an allergy to soy.
+If all of this seems confusing, it may be best to consider a substitute.
+Do not use soy sauce if you have celiac disease, are sensitive to gluten, or have a soy allergy.

-If you want to avoid soy sauce all together, but still want the same flavor, these make some excellent options.
+These are excellent options if you want to avoid soy sauce altogether but still want the same flavor.

 Tamari: Gluten-free and vegan, tamari has a richer and milder flavor.
 Made with water, soybeans, salt, and alcohol.
 Do not use if allergic to soy.

-Coconut Aminos: Made with coconut blossom nectar, water, and sea salt this is a healthier option, as it contains half the sodium of regular soy sauce.
-It is naturally vegan and gluten-free, and a great option for those allergic to soy products.
+Coconut Aminos: Made with coconut blossom nectar, water, and sea salt, this is a healthier option, as it contains half the sodium of regular soy sauce.
+It is naturally vegan and gluten-free and an excellent option for those allergic to soy products.

 In Conclusion

 Is soy sauce vegan?
 A bottle of soy sauce is vegan if it is fermented with a vegan lactic acid.
-If you do not want to run the risk of buying a non-vegan soy sauce, use one of the alternatives such as tamari, coconut aminos, or liquid aminos.
+If you do not want to risk buying a non-vegan soy sauce, use one of the alternatives, such as tamari, coconut aminos, or liquid aminos.

 Leave a Reply